Quantum Criticality and Population Trapping of Fermions by Non-Equilibrium Lattice Modulations: Results

-In Fig. \ref{fig_05btest} we discuss the behavior of the LDOS and the occupation number for increasing external modulation frequency $\Omega_L$.
-For frequencies $\Omega_L < 1$ the behavior of the ultracold Fermi gas changes from Mott-insulating to liquid or conducting.
-Pronounced Floquet-side bands \cite{Haenggi} are developed and intersect in between the Hubbard-bands.
-The Mott-gap almost disappears and a liquid or conducting regime is established, where the liquid density of states can be continuously driven by the external modulation.
-Regarding the occupation number of the gap states we find a step-like behavior for long wavelength modulations which can be interpreted as the absorption or emission of energy quanta (phonons).
-In the non-equilibrium fermionic distribution function we derive that for long wavelength modulations the majority of fermions resides in states below the Fermi edge ($\omega=0$).
+In Fig. \ref{fig_05btest} we discuss the behavior of the LDOS, Eq. (\ref{Eq:DoS}) and the occupation number for increasing external modulation energy $\hbar\Omega_L$.
+For frequencies $\hbar\Omega_L/D < 1$ the behavior of the ultracold Fermi gas changes from Mott insulating to liquid or conducting.
+Pronounced Floquet side bands \cite{Haenggi} develop and intersect in between the Hubbard bands.
+The Mott gap almost disappears and a liquid or conducting regime is established, where the liquid density of states can be continuously driven by the external modulation.
+For the occupation number of the gap states a step-like behavior for long wavelength modulations is found which can be interpreted as the absorption or emission of energy quanta (phonons).
+In the non-equilibrium fermionic distribution function we derive that for long wavelength modulations the majority of fermions resides in states below the Fermi edge ($\hbar\omega=0$).

-The two limiting regimes of small and large lattice modulations are separated by a cross-over at $\Omega_L \simeq 1$ (see Fig. \ref{plot_f1}).
-At the crossing, the modulation induced Floquet-side bands are forced to intersect in the gap and acquire a maximum of spectral weight (see Fig. \ref{fig_05}) in this area.
-Moreover the occupancy from the states right above the lower Hubbard-band is shifted towards states right below the upper Hubbard-band and additionally the entire gap is almost equally occupied.
-We further remark that the excitation behavior to reach the upper Hubbard-band at the crossing changes from virtual, {\em i.e.} successive absorption, to direct.
+The two limiting regimes of small and large lattice modulations are separated by a cross-over at $\hbar\Omega_L/D \simeq 1$ (see Fig. \ref{plot_f1}).
+At the crossing, the modulation-induced Floquet side bands are forced to intersect (thus crossing) in the gap and acquire a maximum of spectral weight (see Fig. \ref{fig_05}) in this area.
+Moreover the occupancy from the states right above the lower Hubbard band is shifted towards states right below the upper Hubbard band and additionally the entire gap is almost equally occupied.
+We further remark that the excitation behavior to reach the upper Hubbard band at the crossing changes from virtual, {\em i.e.}, successive absorption, to direct.